 As of the Apple AirPods Pro release, you no longer need to leave the Apple ecosystem to get a secure fit and solid isolation.
-The AirPods Pro has been completely redesigned from the original and second-generation AirPods with the inclusion of dedicated nozzles, noise canceling, and a Qi wireless-compatible charging case by default.
+The AirPods Pro has been completely redesigned from the original and second-generation AirPods with the inclusion of dedicated nozzles, noise cancelling, and a Qi wireless-compatible charging case by default.
 The AirPods Pro cost significantly more than Apple’s older total wireless earbuds at on the product’s website, but we feel it’s worth saving up for as they’re also more durable than ever with an official IPX4 rating to show for it.
 If you want to get the best sound quality from a pair of Apple earbuds, the AirPods Pro is the set to get.
-Android users who want noise canceling true wireless earbuds will benefit from comparing the AirPods Pro (2nd generation) is a fantastic pair of earbuds for iOS users, available for $239 at Amazon.
+Android users who want noise cancelling true wireless earbuds will benefit from comparing the AirPods Pro (2nd generation) is a fantastic pair of earbuds for iOS users, available for $239 at Amazon.